bodziosamolot/sourceGenerators/article.md

 # Debugging the Source Generator

 Unfortunately the code that we write does not always produce the results we have expected.
-How can we debug a Source Generator?
+How can we debug a source generator?
 It is a bit awkward.
 In order to break on Generator execution You need to add the following line to it:

 `Debugger.Launch()`